Robust Identity Perceptual Watermark Against Deepfake Face Swapping: Methodology

 \subsection{Watermark Encoding}

-For an input image $I$, we insert the watermark $m$ using an encoder that is mainly based on convolutional neural networks (CNN) with squeeze-and-excitation networks (SENet)~\cite{SENet[25]} and diffusion blocks.
-Specifically, the image features and watermark features are separately analyzed and then concatenated to reconstruct the watermarked image $I_\textrm{rec}$.
+For an input image $I$, we embed the watermark $m$ using an encoder that is mainly based on convolutional neural networks (CNN) with squeeze-and-excitation networks (SENet)~\cite{SENet[25]} and diffusion blocks.
+Specifically, image and watermark features are separately analyzed and then concatenated to reconstruct the watermarked image $I_\textrm{rec}$.

 \textbf{Image Features.} In this paper, we preserve the width and height of $I$ in the propagation process to avoid information loss in image reconstruction.
 We first feed $I$ to a convolutional block (denoted as Conv.
 Block) that contains a CNN layer, a batch normalization layer, and a ReLU activation function in a sequential order to exaggerate the number of feature channels.
 Squeeze-and-excitation network (SENet)~\cite{SENet[25]}, an on-the-shelf mechanism that improves channel interdependencies, can favorably perform feature recalibration on the input image.
 As depicted in Fig.~\ref{fig:framework}, $N_\textrm{enc}$ repeated SENets (denoted as SE Block) are applied to seek proper channels and elements within the feature map for watermark encoding without jeopardizing the visual quality.